thesheff17/sheffutils/README.md

 now on the left side of vscode you should be able to click play on the Workflows and the jobs should run and pass.
 It will also dump artifacts into `$HOME/.actrc/<jobNumber>/<python-version>/*.zip`

+## How do I handle versions, upgrades, supporting previous versions of this script?

+I won't release any versions or have any official releases of this package/script.
+You should know what you are running if you are using this code.
+If you want to assign a version to the `sheffutils.py` file at the time of download you can.
+I will do my best to not break backwards compatibility of anything I write.

+I would much rather maintain multiple `def` doing slightly different things even if that means duplicating some code.
+The reason for this is because it will maintain backwards compatibility for users running this script while also testing new code at the same time.

+ ## How can I add feature or fix a problem?
+If you know how to fix it please make a pull request.
+If not please log an issue [here.](https://github.com/thesheff17/sheffutils/issues)
 ## Do you use AI to write code?
 yes if you look at some of the tools you can see stuff is wrapped around `ollama` commands.
 All code should have unit tests defined in `test_sheffutils.py`